emerywebster/emerywebster.github.io/about.md

 ## Quick Facts

+- My full name is Emery Webster Henderson.
 - I grew up just outside of [Saint Louis, MO](http://stlouis.cardinals.mlb.com/).
 - I moved to the [DFW area](http://mavs.com) when I was sixteen.
 - I [went to school](http://leeds.colorado.edu) in Boulder, CO.
 - I now own a home near downtown [Denver, CO](http://denverbroncos.com) (and will likely hang around for quite a while).
-- I love golf more than just about anything...but also like to ski, snowboard, fish, camp, and cook.
+- I love golf more than just about anything.
+- I also like to ski, snowboard, camp, fish, run, and cook.
 - I run an eBay/Amazon resale business...for fun and for $.
-- I've been to 16 countries and am hoping to double that number within the next 6-8 years.
+- I've been to 16 countries and am hoping to double that number within the next 5-6 years.
 - I previously managed projects and sales at [Crowd Favorite](http://crowdfavorite.com).

 ---